sbains2303/AI-Chatbots/README.md

 ## User Stories

 As a web developer, I want to integrate the chatbot so that the users of my website can quickly access information relating to the website’s content/helpful information.
+This allows users can find answers to their questions without navigating through the site extensively.

 As a webapp service provider, I want to have the ability to replicate the chatbot so that I can offer it as a service.
+This will allow me to provide chatbot functionality to multiple clients and generate a new revenue stream.

 As a website user, I want to ask questions so that I can better understand the website’s content/easily navigate the website.
+So that I can quickly grasp the main features and purpose of the website without searching through pages.

 As a website user, I want to ask questions so that I can get filtered answers which is accuracy and helpful.
+This ensures that I receive precise and relevant information that enhances my experience.

 As a website user, I want to upload my own files so that I can get the information which I want from the files to save time.

-As a client, I want to "some goal" so that "some reason".
+This feature allows me to extract specific data or insights from files without manual searching.

+As a content creator, I want the chatbot to assist me in generating ideas and content topics so that I can improve my productivity and creativity.
+This will help me brainstorm fresh and engaging content ideas, which is essential for maintaining a captivating online presence and retaining an audience.

+As a website administrator, I want the chatbot to monitor user interactions and provide feedback so that I can continuously enhance the user experience.
+By analyzing user interactions and feedback, I can identify areas of improvement, fix issues promptly, and ensure a more user-friendly and satisfying website.

+As a sales representative, I want the chatbot to provide product recommendations based on user preferences so that I can increase sales and customer satisfaction.
+By leveraging user preferences and the chatbot's capabilities, I can offer tailored product suggestions that enhance the shopping experience, boost sales, and satisfy customers.

 ## Flow Steps